 DCME offers Japanese and Asian products for European and Japanese investors, which reflects the links with, and synergies available across the Daiwa Group.
-DCME businesses are organised along global product lines and comprise of the following operating functions2:
+DCME businesses are organised along global product lines and comprise of the following operating functions:

-- Fixed Income: Core focus on the trading and distribution of investment grade Government, Sovereign, Supranational, agency and credit products, predominately denominated in USD, JPY and AUD. - Equities: Core focus is on the provision of brokerage services for Japanese and Asian equities using the Group's access to the Tokyo Stock Exchange and other Asian exchanges. - International CB Market Making ("ICB"): Core focus of the Convertible Bonds team is to make markets in Japanese and Asian convertible bonds. - Debt Capital Markets ("DCM")/Syndication: DCM is primarily a marketing and coordination function to develop business with international borrowers in the Primary/New Issue market. - Equity Capital Markets ("ECM"), including Convertible Primary: ECM facilitates transactions originated by the Daiwa Group including equity and equity linked products issued by Japanese corporates.
+- Fixed Income: Core focus on the trading and distribution of investment grade government, sovereign, supranational, agency and credit products, predominately denominated in US dollars and Japanese Yen. - Equities: Core focus is on the provision of brokerage services for Japanese and Asian equities using the Group's access to the Tokyo Stock Exchange and other Asian exchanges. - International CB Market Making ("ICB"): Core focus of the Convertible Bonds team is to make markets in Japanese and Asian convertible bonds. - Debt Capital Markets ("DCM")/Syndication: DCM is primarily a marketing and coordination function to develop business with international borrowers in the Primary/New Issue market. - Equity Capital Markets ("ECM"), including Convertible Primary: ECM facilitates transactions originated by the Daiwa Group including equity and equity linked products issued by Japanese corporates.

-2 In 2022/23, the strategic decision was taken to cease operating the Principal Investment business and to manage the remaining portfolio to completion.
+&lt;sup>2 In 2022/23, the strategic decision was taken to cease operating the Principal Investment business and to manage the remaining portfolio to completion.
+The final PI loan was sold to a third party and completed on 17th May 2024.